Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/The Factory's Secret.md

 Once you've collected all the fragments, you can see that its basically just QR code, so start scanning it using any QR scanning devices.

-This is the result
+This is the result of the QR code:
 ```
 password: xmfv53uqkf621gakvh502gxfu1g78glds
 ```

 Use this password as the lost password to access the computer in the previous room, then you'll be able to see the secret conversation including the secret password as zerozerozerozero

-So we know the answer for this challenge is
+So we know the answer for this challenge is,

+flag:
 ```
-flag: picoCTF{zerozerozerozero}
+picoCTF{zerozerozerozero}
 ```